 About Isabel Lewis

 Isabel Lewis (b.1981, Santo Domingo, Dominican Republic) lives and works in Berlin.
 Trained in literary criticism, dance, and philosophy, Isabel Lewis’ work takes on many different formats: from lecture-performances and workshops to listening sessions, parties (Bodysnatch), gardens, and what she calls “hosted occasions.”
-Her live art works have been presented contexts of contemporary art, music, dance, and theater by Kunsthalle Zürich (2020), Sharjah Biennial (2019), Roskilde Festival (2019), Berliner Festspiele-Gropius Bau (2018), Tate Modern (2017), Steirischer Herbst (2017), Ming Contemporary Art Museum Shanghai (2016), and Tanz Im August (2015) among others.
+Her live art works have been presented contexts of contemporary art, music, dance, and theatre by Kunsthalle Zürich (2020), Sharjah Biennial (2019), Roskilde Festival (2019), Berliner Festspiele-Gropius Bau (2018), Tate Modern (2017), Steirischer Herbst (2017), Ming Contemporary Art Museum Shanghai (2016), and Tanz Im August (2015) among others.

 About Sissel Tolaas

-Sissel Tolaas (b.1965) has been working, researching and experimenting intensively with the topic of smell since 1990.
-She is a pioneer and unique in her approach to smells having developed a wide range of revolutionary projects worldwide with smells based upon her own knowledge - organic chemistry, linguistics, and the visual arts.
-Tolaas established the SMELL RE_searchLab Berlin in January 2004, supported by IFF Inc and holds special skills in smell recognition, analysis and reproduction.
-She has researched and experienced with smells in many different ways and in multiple diverse contexts and for multiple purposes with her research and projects having won recognition through numerous national and international scholarships, honours, and prizes.
-Tolaas has shown her projects in many museums and institutions including MoMA, NGV, DIA, CCA, Tate Modern, Shanghai Minsheng.
-She has worked with universities such as MIT, Nanyang Technical, Tsinghua, Harvard and Oxford Universities and built up several types of smell archives such as Smell & Language; Smell & Coding, Functional Smell and is currently working on smell-molecule preservation /conservation archives on the world’s oceans, smell artefacts and smell heritage.
+Sissel Tolaas (b.1965, Norway) has been working, researching and experimenting intensively with the topic of smell since 1990.
+She is a pioneer and unique in her approach to smells.
+She has developed a wide range of revolutionary projects worldwide with smells based upon her own knowledge - organic chemistry, linguistics, and the visual arts.
+Tolaas established the SMELL RE_searchLab Berlin in January 2004, supported by IFF Inc.Tolaas has special skills in smell recognition, analysis and reproduction.
+She has researched and experienced with smells in many different ways and in multiple diverse contexts and for multiple purposes.Her research and projects have won recognition through numerous national and international scholarships, honours, and prizes.
+She is very capable at collaborating intensively with those of other disciplines across the globe.Tolaas has shown her projects in many museums and institutions including Moma, NGV, DIA, CCA, Tate Modern, Shanghai Minsheng.
+She has worked with universities such as MIT, Nanyang Technical, Tsinghua, Harvard and Oxford Universities.
+She has built up several types of smell archives such as Smell & Language; Smell & Coding, Functional Smell and is currently working on smell-molecule preservation /conservation archives on the world’s oceans, smell artefacts and smell heritage.
 Tolaas’ collections of smell molecules and smell structures from 1990 till 2021 include 10,000 samples and formulas.